Stig Johansen

-Stig Johansen (born 13 June 1972 in Kabelvåg, Lofoten) is a former Norwegian football striker.
+Stig Johansen (born 13 June 1972) is a former Norwegian football striker.

 He made his debut for Bodø/Glimt in 1993 and played 70 games before he was signed by English Premiership side Southampton, in 1997.
 His spell at the English side was spent mostly in the reserves and rarely played for the Saints.
 He also spent a period on loan at Bristol City, before being transferred to Swedish side Helsingborgs IF.
 In 2002, he returned to Bodø/Glimt.
 He has won three caps for Norway.

 He announced his retirement in October 2009., but made a comeback in 2011 after being given a one-year contract with Bodø/Glimt.

 On 31 August 2014 Johansen made comeback for his home club Kabelvåg, he just played one game to finish his career for good.
 He also open the new pitch for Kabelvåg.